hphelion/documentation/cli.nova.install.md

     Where the `USERNAME`, `PASSWORD`, and `TENANT_NAME` values are those you use to access the HP Helion Public Cloud Management Console.
 You can find the values for these variables on through the [HP Helion Public Cloud Console](https://horizon.hpcloud.com).
 Click the project menu and select *Manage Access Keys* and *Account Info*.

-    **Note**: The `NOVA_REGION_NAME` variable in this example is set to communicate with instances in the AZ1 availablilty zone.
+    **Note**: The `NOVA_REGION_NAME` variable in this example is set to communicate with instances in the AZ1 availability zone.
 To use other availability zones, insert AZ2 or AZ3 as the variable instead: `az-2.region-a.geo-1` or `az-3.region-a.geo-1`.

 7. Save and exit your `.bashrc` file.